Workplace Consulting Case Studies

 Facing the need for a modern, collaborative office environment, the NRC partnered with SCG to transform its One White Flint North headquarters.
 SCG bridged the gap between culture and design by aligning NRC’s unique workforce dynamics with innovative workplace concepts.
 Contributions included shaping flexible office layouts, engaging stakeholders, developing change management plans, and crafting communication strategies.
 These efforts resulted in optimized workspaces, enhanced employee engagement, and a scalable model for future projects, helping NRC transition seamlessly to a high-performing workplace.

-Leaders are often granted the latitude to, and even encouraged to, push the envelope and think big and act quickly with their decision making.
+Leaders are often granted the latitude to, and even encouraged to, push the envelope and think big while acting quickly.
 The phrase “build the bicycle as you ride it” applies here.
-And for those organizations where that same autonomy & authority are not given to leaders, edicts come down fast and heavy from the C-Suite or key investors where the expectation is to have the problem solved by yesterday.
+For organizations where that same autonomy and authority are not given to leaders, edicts can come down rapidly from the C-Suite or key investors with the expectation to have the problem solved immediately.

-The fast pace of business, coupled with an ultra-competitive market for talent requires these businesses to take recruitment and retention efforts to the next level.
-One client, whose office was in a central district surrounded by other tech firms, confided in us that employees could walk across the street and get a $10,000 pay raise from another giant in the industry.
-This phenomenon was not due to this client underpaying employees, but rather stemmed from the absolute thirst for skilled workers at these high growth companies in a hot job market.
+The fast pace of business, coupled with an ultra-competitive market for talent, requires these businesses to take recruitment and retention efforts to the next level.
+One client, whose office was located in a central district surrounded by other tech firms, shared that employees could walk across the street and receive a $10,000 pay raise from another giant in the industry.
+This phenomenon was not due to underpaying employees but rather the intense demand for skilled workers at high-growth companies in a hot job market.

-Compensation, however, is not the only factor in wooing in-demand talent.
-Tech companies have increasingly turned their focus towards creating an appealing workplace experience for employees.
-An emphasis on perks, amenities, and employee-centric design has positioned the workplace as a differentiator for tech firms and it has also created a bit of an arms race to see who has the coolest office environment.
+Compensation, however, is not the only factor in attracting in-demand talent.
+Tech companies have increasingly turned their focus toward creating an appealing workplace experience for employees.
+An emphasis on perks, amenities, and employee-centric design has positioned the workplace as a differentiator for tech firms and created a kind of arms race to see who can provide the most appealing environment.

-An encouragement to “test and learn” so as to constantly iterate and improve applied to a number of our clients.
-This growth mindset pertained not only to day to day business operations, but to real estate endeavors and workplace strategy at these firms.
-Pilot areas of an office (and in some cases, entire buildings) are used to test out new workplace technology along with work styles, behaviors, and design concepts.
-Data and feedback gathered is crucial for refining an organization’s workplace strategy, and SCG has helped a number of clients by conducting surveys, interviews, and focus groups of pilot space end-users.
+An encouragement to “test and learn” to constantly iterate and improve applies to many of our clients.
+This growth mindset pertains not only to day-to-day business operations but also to real estate endeavors and workplace strategy.
+Pilot areas of an office, and in some cases entire buildings, are used to test new workplace technologies, work styles, behaviors, and design concepts.
+Data and feedback gathered from these pilots are crucial for refining workplace strategies, and SCG has helped a number of clients by conducting surveys, interviews, and focus groups with pilot space end-users.

 Expedia – Headquarters Relocation

-Housing 3,500+ staff, Expedia Group Inc. was outgrowing their existing square footage in two high-rise buildings located in Bellevue, Washington.
-Collaboration among the workforce was proving to be difficult to accomplish because of this challenge.
+Housing more than 3,500 staff, Expedia Group Inc. was outgrowing its existing square footage in two high-rise buildings located in Bellevue, Washington.
+Collaboration among the workforce was proving difficult to accomplish because of this challenge.
 This prompted the company to relocate its Bellevue headquarters to what was previously Amgen’s campus in urban Seattle.
 Expedia engaged SCG to bridge the gap between people and place, and provide guidance on creating the employee experience by translating Expedia’s Cultural Norms to Workplace Principles, which could then be applied to the workplace design.

 Office Space Standards Policy – Case Study – NetApp

 NetApp is a data management company known for its cloud data services.
-Due to a number of underutilized and expensive US-based office locations, its Workplace Resources Group (WPR), based in the Netherlands, wanted to develop uniformed office space standards for its global real estate portfolio.
-To accomplish this objective, NetApp engaged SCG for our expertise in real estate optimization and workplace strategy development.
-WPR entrusted our team to develop an Office Space Standards Policy that offers directions in identifying and delivering appropriate office space solutions, including workplace flexibility.
+Due to several underutilized and expensive U.S.-based office locations, its Workplace Resources Group (WPR), based in the Netherlands, wanted to develop uniform office space standards for its global real estate portfolio.
+To accomplish this, NetApp engaged SCG for expertise in real estate optimization and workplace strategy development.
+WPR entrusted our team to develop an Office Space Standards Policy that offers guidance for identifying and delivering appropriate office space solutions, including workplace flexibility.

 Evaluation of a New Workplace Strategy – Case Study – Oracle NetSuite

-NetSuite, a cloud computing company, aimed to maximize space utilization for its portfolio of offices that support its rapidly increasing headcount.
-With NetSuite recently being acquired by Oracle, the client wished to develop its own flexible work program, rather than adopt the program already in place at Oracle.
-SCG was engaged by Oracle NetSuite to evaluate the organization’s new workplace strategy across its North American offices.
-SCG deployed a number of evaluation techniques to determine the effectiveness of the workplace strategy and identify any needed changes.
+NetSuite, a cloud computing company, aimed to maximize space utilization across its offices to support its rapidly increasing headcount.
+After being acquired by Oracle, the company wished to develop its own flexible work program rather than adopt Oracle’s existing model.
+SCG was engaged to evaluate NetSuite’s workplace strategy across its North American offices.
+We deployed multiple evaluation techniques to determine the effectiveness of the workplace strategy and identify any needed changes.

 athenahealth – Workplace Analytics

-athenahealth is a leading provider of cloud-based services for electronic health records, revenue cycle management and medical billing, and point-of-care mobile apps, serving more than 62,000 healthcare providers in medical practices and health systems throughout the U.S. Founded in 1997, the company had outgrown its space in its headquarters campus, The Arsenal on the Charles and decided to implement a hoteling program.
-In seeking guidance to translate available space utilization data into a thoughtful approach for their hoteling initiative, they turned to SCG for our workplace change management and analytics expertise.
-By validating and augmenting the client’s data, SCG helped athenahealth implement a data-driven hoteling strategy.
+athenahealth is a leading provider of cloud-based services for electronic health records, revenue cycle management, medical billing, and point-of-care mobile apps, serving more than 62,000 healthcare providers across the U.S. The company had outgrown its headquarters campus, The Arsenal on the Charles, and decided to implement a hoteling program.
+In seeking guidance to translate space utilization data into a thoughtful approach for this initiative, athenahealth turned to SCG for workplace change management and analytics expertise.
+By validating and augmenting the client’s data, SCG helped implement a data-driven hoteling strategy.

 Nike – Transition to Activity-Based Seating